mithunb9/ClarityAI/README.md

 #### Client Setup

 In the root folder of your project you need to create a .env file with the following contents.
+There should be a .env file in the server folder as well.

 ```
 AWS_ACCESS_KEY_ID=